ExposureNotification/website/content/_index.md

 ---

-Individual Data Rights for Digital Contact Tracing and Alerting ({{< dcta >}}) are best practices for how consumer ({{< dcta >}})s should respect and handle consumer data.
+Individual Data Rights for Digital Contact Tracing and Alerting ({{< dcta >}}) are best practices for how consumer {{< dcta >}}s should respect and handle consumer data.
 The Rights were developed in collaboration with the privacy and security community, government agencies, technology community, and public health professionals, including epidemiologists.

-Right now, ({{< dcta >}}) apps are being built around the world to help societies mitigate both the economic and pandemic threats they face.
+Right now, {{< dcta >}} apps are being built around the world to help societies mitigate both the economic and pandemic threats they face.

 ## General {{< dcta >}} data use